samersultan/SysAdmin-Tool-List/README.md

 # SysAdmin-Tool-List
-List of useful tools for sys admins
+List of useful tools and software for system and network administrators.